openshift-labs/learn-katacoda/introduction/developing-with-odo/01-creating-initial-project.md

 **Subject Name:** ``default``{{copy}}

+Alternatively, this step can be completed via the command line by running `oc adm policy add-role-to-user view --rolebinding-name=defaultview -z default`

-Now the service account that the backend uses has **view** access so it can retrieve objects via the API.
-Note that you could choose **edit** access instead.
-That would allow the backend to both retrieve and modify or delete objects.
-If you do that, you can end up destroying certain resources in the game that are not recoverable, which is why we are choosing **view** access for this scenario.
+The default service account provided to the backend container will now have **view** access, allowing it can retrieve objects via the API.
+Note that you could choose to grant access to the **edit** role instead.
+Providing **edit** access would allow the backend to view, modify, or delete objects.
+Enabling this level of access allows the backend to destroy non-recoverable resources that are used to host the game (breaking the user-experience for app users) - which is why we are using **view** access for this scenario.